FDio/csit/docs/toi/test_code_guidelines.md

 + Test cases

-  + It is RECOMMENDED to use data-driven test case definitions anytime suite contains test cases similar in structure.
+  + It is REQUIRED to use data-driven test case definitions anytime suite contains test cases similar in structure.
-    Typically, a suite SHOULD define a Template keyword, and test cases SHOULD only specify tags and argument values
+    Typically, a suite MUST define a Template keyword, and test cases MUST only specify tags and argument values

     ```
     *** Settings ***